BioID-GmbH/BWS-iOS/GUIDE.md

 ### Request a trial instance
-On bwsportal.bioid.com request a [trial instance] (https://bwsportal.bioid.com/register).
+On bwsportal.bioid.com request a [trial instance](https://bwsportal.bioid.com/register).
 A free user registration is required.
 After you have access to the BioID Web Service (BWS) you can continue to create and configure your client app.